openiec/openiec/docs/solid-liquid.md

         Interfacial energies of pure metal.
     xeq: list
         Two-phase equilibrium composition.
+        In general, two-phase equilibrium composition can be obtained through thermodynamic euqilibrium calculation, but users can given a two-phase equilbrium composition from the experiment by assigning a value to this variable.
     limit: list
         The limit of composition for searching interfacial composition in equilibrium.
     dx: float